-- 15.1 A Governor may hold office for a period of up to three years, subject to paragraph 15.4. - 15.2 An elected Governor shall cease to hold office if s/he ceases to be a member of the Constituency or class by which s/he was elected. - 15.3 A Governor shall be eligible for re-election or re-appointment at the end of his/her three year term, but may not hold office for more than nine consecutive years. - 15.4 Not less than one half of the initial Public Governors, Patient Governors and Staff Governors (comprising those who polled the highest number of votes if elections took place, and otherwise to be chosen by lot) will serve a term of office of three years.
-The remaining initial Public Governors, Patient Governors and Staff Governors will serve a term of office of two years.
+- 15.1 A Governor may hold office for a period of up to three years, subject to paragraph 15.4. - 15.2 An elected Governor shall cease to hold office if s/he ceases to be a member of the Constituency or class by which s/he was elected. - 15.3 A Governor shall be eligible for re-election or re-appointment at the end of his/her three year term, but may not hold office for more than nine consecutive years. - 15.6 Those Governors elected from the patients' classes of the Patients' Constituency shall be eligible for re-election provided that he/she continues to meet the eligibility criteria within this class.

-- 15.5 Subject to paragraph 15.6, those initial Governors serving a term of office of two years shall be eligible for re-election at the end of the two year term and such re-election shall be for a period of up to three years.
-Such Governors may not hold office for more than five consecutive years. - 15.6 Those Governors elected from the patients' classes of the Patients' Constituency shall be eligible for re-election provided that he/she continues to meet the eligibility criteria within this class.
 Governors reaching age twenty will be given the opportunity to apply for membership of the appropriate Constituency for which s/he meets the criteria for membership and will be eligible for election in that constituency when a vacancy occurs.